rse/unix-under-windows/README.md

    in 64-bit mode and in Version 1809 (October 2018) or newer.<br/>
-   *Rationale*: Windows Subsystem for Linux (WSL) is available only under those Windows editions, only under 64-bit and in a reasonable fashion only under version 1809 or newer.
+   *Rationale*: Windows Subsystem for Linux (WSL) is available only under those Windows editions, only under 64-bit and in a reasonable fashion only under at least this version or newer.

    - *START* &rarr; *Settings* &rarr; *System* &rarr; *About*:
    - *Device Specifications* &rarr; *System type*